phil-lavin/raspberry-pi-seeburg-wallbox/README.md

 Intro
 =====

-Based on my [https://github.com/phil-lavin/raspberry-pi-gpio-interrupt](Raspberry Pi GPIO Interrupt demo code).
+Based on my [Raspberry Pi GPIO Interrupt demo code](https://github.com/phil-lavin/raspberry-pi-gpio-interrupt).
 Interfaces the RasPi with my
 1960s Seeburg Wall-O-Matic 100 to decode the pulse train into the key combination that was pressed.

 Interfacing with the Pi